goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 colcon build --cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS=1
 ```

-You can find more information on this file in the [colcon documentation](https://colcon.readthedocs.io/en/released/user/how-to.html#cmake-packages-generating-compile-commands-json).
+More information on this file can be found in the [colcon documentation](https://colcon.readthedocs.io/en/released/user/how-to.html#cmake-packages-generating-compile-commands-json).

 ### Building

-You can use the Terminal within CLion to do the building.
+Terminal within CLion can be used to build the Autoware.Auto.

-Make sure you went through the @ref building "Building" instructions.
+@ref building "Building" has the fundamental instructions for this section.
-In order to be able to debug your code with CLion, you should compile with either `Debug` or
+In order to be able to debug the code with CLion, the code should be compiled with either `Debug` or
-`RelWithDebInfo` flags.
-You can use `RelWithDebInfo` most of the time without problems.
+`RelWithDebInfo` flags. `RelWithDebInfo` flag can be used most of the time without problems.

 ```bash
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_EXPORT_COMPILE_COMMANDS=1